 In addition, the role of advanced feedback systems in controlling the critical parameters in LMD structure manufacture will be investigated.
 This will enable LaserBond to offer an advanced AM process and capitalise on the inherent advantages of AM, that is low wastage (cf – subtractive processes) leading to a more economical and ecological production process.
 Finally, coating protocols will be investigated, this can include graded coatings, duplex systems and the investigation of the effect of the deposition pattern on the AM part.
 This will cumulate in prototype fabrication and testing.

 Optics industries rely on thin film coating technologies to manipulate light reflection, transmission, and absorption within specified wavelength ranges.
-However, the coatings are fabricated at a high cost using complicated vacuum coating machine, greatly limiting their effectiveness and accessibility.
+However, the coatings are fabricated at a high cost, greatly limiting their effectiveness.
 These processes are also of low efficiency and require an experienced workforce.
-Therefore, it is necessary to develop a low-cost, simple and large‐scale coating method that is able to precisely control the coating properties and thicknesses with nanometer accuracy.
+Therefore, it is necessary to develop a low cost and large‐scale coating method that is able to precisely control the coating properties and thicknesses with nanometer accuracy.

-Metal additive manufacturing has many advantages including the ability to reproduce from CAD designs and develop intricate structures as well as significant energy and material savings compared to traditional manufacture.
-However there are however some areas where improvements can be made: additive manufacturing is relatively slow, it can induce residual stresses in parts , surface finish may be rough requiring post processing and it needs high quality and expensive powders.
+Metal additive manufacturing has many advantages including the ability to reproduce from CAD designs and develop intricate structures as well as significant energy and material savings compared to traditional manufacturing.
+However, there are some areas where improvements can be made: additive manufacturing is relatively slow, it can induce residual stresses in parts, surface finish may be rough requiring post processing and it needs high-quality and expensive powders.
 This project will assess whether the use of a hybrid machine in which both additive and subtractive manufacturing is possible can reduce these issues.

-The project will use a the DMG Mori Lasertec 3D 5axis have several interesting functionalities including faster deposition rates (10 times faster than other additive machines) plus the ability to undertake laser deposition welding and milling in the one machine.
-The project will assess if the use of subtractive manufacturing (ie milling) interspersed with additive can reduce residual stress and also control the surface finish.
-The effect of powder shape and chemistry will also be investigated to determine if lower cost powders can be used.
-In addition to training post-doctoral fellow and PhD students the project aims to produce higher quality parts that require either less or no post processing in a faster and more economical way.
-The technology will be used in aerospace, defence and biomedical applications.
+The project will use the DMG Mori Lasertec 3D 5-axis printer, which has several interesting functionalities including faster deposition rates (10 times faster than other additive machines) plus the ability to undertake laser deposition welding and milling in the one machine.
+The project will assess if the use of subtractive manufacturing (i.e. milling) interspersed with additive can reduce residual stress as well as control the surface finish.
+The location of build parameters and online printer sensor data has been visualised in 3D to streamline post-build inspection by determining the best areas to inspect.
+In addition to training post-doctoral fellows and PhD students the project aims to produce higher quality parts that require either less or no post processing in a faster and more economical way.
+The technologies will be used in aerospace, defence and biomedical applications.

 Laser metal deposition (LMD) is a surfacing technology used for obtaining high quality wear and corrosion resistant coatings on a range of substrates.
 The technology is now well established as an industrial process and complements other coating technologies such as thermal spraying.
 The current research efforts in LMD in the context of surface repair focus on processing and microstructural optimisation, novel coating alloy design and knowledge transfer from traditional fabrication technologies.
 However, the process operates at a relatively low laser scanning speed (typically ~2 m/min) which makes it less attractive in relation to large surface area repair.